City-Bureau/get-the-lead-out/README.md

 ### New patterns

 Since there is no standard schema for CPS's lead reports, `validate.py` matches table columns against a few different common patterns to try to identify the correct columns for each report.
-These patterns are defined in lines 41-110, under the method name `pattern_<number>`.
+These patterns are defined under the method names formatted `pattern_<number>`.

 If CPS introduces new table schemas in the future and `validate.py` can't understand them, it will print an error to your shell and include the row that it couldn't parse.
-Confirm that the issue was a schema error by checking that the previous traceback was to the `pattern_10` method (or whatever `pattern` method is the last pattern in your script); once you've identfied the issue, you can define a new `pattern` method to handle the new schema.
-Append your new method to the list of patterns in the `clean` function call that starts in line 225 and `validate.py` will match future rows against it.
+Confirm that the issue was a schema error by checking that the previous traceback was to the `pattern_11` method (or whatever `pattern` method is the last pattern in your script); once you've identified the issue, you can define a new `pattern` method to handle the new schema.
+Append your new method to the `PATTERNS` array and `validate.py` will match future rows against it.

 ### Samples testing above 400 ppb

 Time columns that were incorrectly labelled as sample results formed a persistent error in the Summer 2016 reports.
 After processing, military time units (e.g. `0600`) were sometimes functionally indistinguishable from sample units by the machine, resulting in erroneously high sample results for some schools.

-To handle this error, we included a threshold on line 134 in the `to_result` method that would flag any sample column with a reading higher than 400 ppb, stopping the script and printing the row to the shell.
+To handle this error, we included a threshold in the `to_result` method that would flag any sample column with a reading higher than 400 ppb, stopping the script and printing the row to the shell.
 After confirming that the column was indeed a sample result and not an incorrectly-labeled time, we added the school name to a list of schools that tested above the threshold in the exception handling on line 212.

 In the future, this list of schools will most likely not be the same.
-When running the code on a new set of data, empty the list between lines 212-222, and rerun the script to confirm new high-testing schools by hand.
+When running the code on a new set of data, empty the `SCHOOLS_WITH_RESULTS_OVER_400` list in `config.py`, and rerun the script to confirm and add back new high-testing schools by hand.

 It may seem tedious to confirm each high-testing school by hand, but it can also help you generate ideas for reporting.
 400 ppb is significantly higher than the federal action level for lead tests (15 ppb), so you might want your reporters to look into schools with fixtures that persistently test higher than 400 ppb.